artofchurlee/JobPlacement/README.md

       </div>
   </div>
 ````
-After I implemented the front end for the drop down list, I had to go to the controller and add the logic for data to be pulled from the database and returned to the view.
+After implementing the front end for the drop down list, I had to go to the controller and add the logic for data to be pulled from the database and returned to the view.
 ````
  private void PopulateJobActionDropDowns(object model, int JobId = 1)
     {